Patent Box: new regime: small claims treatment for notional royalty appropriate percentage CTA10/s357BNA

 What a notional royalty is, when it should be used and how to calculate it is described at CIRD220250.

 A company which qualifies for Small Claims Treatment may choose to elect for a simpler formulaic method of arriving at an ‘appropriate percentage’ of IP derived profit instead of using transfer pricing methodology, due to the small amounts involved in the computations.

-This means that a company will still need to identify how the IP derived income is calculated.
+A company will still need to identify how the IP derived income is calculated.
 The company will need to describe the methodology in calculating the IP derived income as a proportion of the total profits, if not evident from the calculations.
 This is not the notional royalty, but it is the first stage in identifying the relevant income to be included in the patent box when that income does not fit into one of the Heads of Income described in CIRD220160.

-The notional royalty is an appropriate percentage of that IP derived income.
+The notional royalty is an ‘appropriate percentage’ of that IP derived income.
 This is the relevant income to be included in the patent box.
-Companies qualifying for small claims treatment may take that appropriate percentage to be 75% instead of using transfer pricing principles to identify the notional appropriate percentage.
+Companies qualifying for small claims treatment may take that ‘appropriate percentage’ to be 75% instead of using transfer pricing principles to identify the notional appropriate percentage.

 A company will need to calculate its QRP to know whether it can qualify for small Claims Treatment (CIRD220470), but the notional royalty will form part of the QRP.
 It is not the intention to ask companies to calculate the notional royalty before being able to identify whether they qualify for Small Claims Treatment.
 The way to calculate whether the company qualifies for small claims treatment is as follows: